 Today's beautiful Prospect Hill Elementary School building located between Washington and Clay Avenues near Hudson Street was dedicated in October 1930.
 The building is the third school building to serve children of Prospect Hill and surrounding neighborhoods.
 Today's Historic Pelham Blog Posting will provide a little information about the second such building -- the immediate predecessor building that today's school building replaced.

-The image above shows the school building.
-At the time, the school was called The Jackson Avenue School.
-It was a two story building of stone and red brick that stood near the intersection of Jackson Avenue and Plymouth Street.
+The Jackson Avenue School, frequently referenced as the "First Prospect Hill School," was a two story building of stone and red brick that stood near the intersection of Jackson Avenue and Plymouth Street.
 The building stood approximately where the homes at 212-220 Jackson Avenue stand today, not far from today's Prospect Hill School.

 Pelham voters authorized a $4,000 bond issue to fund construction of the new school building on October 14, 1879.
 The building had been erected by the time G. W. Bromley and Co. published a map of the area in 1881.
 A detail from that map showing the school appears immediately below.